The Garden (1990 film)

 The Garden is a 1990 British arthouse film directed by Derek Jarman and produced by James Mackay for Basilisk Communications, in association with Channel 4, British Screen, and ZDF.
 The film is loosely based on the story of Christ's crucifixion, except the figure of Christ is replaced with a gay male couple.
 The film has been seen as an allegory of the suffering gays were going through during the AIDS crisis and their ostracism by most of society.

 The film was entered into the 17th Moscow International Film Festival.

 Overview

-Lacking almost any dialogue, the film is shown as Jarman's own subjective musings, which are tempered by the reality of his own mortality— when HIV-positive Jarman made the film he was facing death from AIDS.
+Lacking almost any dialogue, the film is shown as Jarman's own musings, which are tempered by the reality of his own mortality— when HIV-positive Jarman made the film he was facing death from AIDS.
 Jarman reads an elegy to lost friends at the film's end.